JiriTrecak/Laurine/README.md

 **Localization code generator** written (with love) for Swift, **intended to end the constant problems** that localizations present for developers.

-> Too tired to Read?
+> Too tired to read?
 That is understandable.
-That is why I made an example, that it little different than usual - [check it out](https://github.com/JiriTrecak/Laurine/tree/master/Example).
+That is why I made this example.
+You will find it little bit different from what you usually see - [check it out](https://github.com/JiriTrecak/Laurine/tree/master/Example).
 Just download and run in XCode.